 Good royalty management software should support multiple or unlimited royalty recipients per contract, and author splits, so that managing dozens or hundreds of royalty recipients per contract is automated.
 No one has less time to hammer out royalty amounts for multiple authors on a single contract than the small publisher.
 Flexibility in parceling out royalties can be a huge time-saver in the long run, and the ability to slice up royalty calculations in many ways within a single contract should be a requirement when shopping for royalty software.

-In addition, given that so many books end up with a discounted retail price, royalty software should have flexible rules for taking this into account.
+In addition, given that so many books end up with a discounted retail price, should have flexible rules for taking this into account.
 A good royalty management system will be able to easily incorporate any changes in actual sale price of a book.

 If you don’t have the resources to have a full-time royalty accounting department, a royalty software system can be an ideal substitute – providing that it has accounting functionality.
 Good royalty software should support cross collateralization, so that resources can be allocated where they are needed, when they are needed.
 And to ensure you aren’t caught short if books are returned by a retailer, software should be able to withhold reserves against returns.